 Note: This post contains affiliate links.
 When you make a purchase using one of these links I receive a small commission that enables me to continue providing you with awesome and informative blog posts like this one.

-I will get into my experience and tips for swimming with the infamous pigs, but first I am going to answer some general questions.
-You likely have some of the same questions.
+I will get into my personal experience and tips for swimming with the infamous pigs, but first I am going to answer some general questions.
+You likely have some of the same questions so I thought I’d address these first.
+Click here if you want to skip this section and head straight to the tips!

 Can you swim with the pigs in the Bahamas?